CameronLonsdale/CameronLonsdale.github.io/_posts/2019-03-25-how-does-docker-work.markdown

 #### LXC

 [LXC](https://linuxcontainers.org/lxc/introduction/) (Linux Containers) is an abstraction layer which provides userspace applications with a simple API to create and manage containers.
-The truth is, containers are [not a real thing](https://blog.jessfraz.com/post/containers-zones-jails-vms/), there is no such object called a container inside the Linux Kernel.
+The truth is, containers are [not a real thing](https://blog.jessfraz.com/post/containers-zones-jails-vms/), there is no such object called a container inside the Linux kernel.
 Containers are a collection of kernel objects that work together to provide process isolation.
 Therefore, the simple [<code class="inline-highlight">lxc-start</code>](https://linuxcontainers.org/lxc/manpages//man1/lxc-start.1.html#LXC) command actually translates into the setup and application of:

 * Kernel namespaces (ipc, uts, mount, pid, network and user)
 * Apparmor and SELinux profiles